 The new monitor uses radio sensors to read if someone is on the ground for too long

-The Walabot Home is a monitor, meant to fit to the wall, that can detect if someone has fallen in the bathroom — and only the bathroom — and then contact a caregiver to send for help.
+The Walabot Home is a monitor meant to fit to the wall that can detect if someone has fallen in the bathroom — and only the bathroom — and then contact a caregiver to send for help.
 Using the radio sensors found in other Walabot devices, the $149.99 Walabot Home is a new product line for the company, an accessibility tool designed for family and friends to have oversight in how an older or physically challenged adult in their lives is faring living alone.
-The idea is a good one, and the basic feature works very well, but the design could use some tweaking.
+The idea is good, and the basic feature works very well, but the design could use some tweaking.

-One of our every four people in the U.S. over the age of 65 fall every year — with at least 300,000 older people sent to the hospital every year with hip fractures, according to statistics from the U.S. Centers for Disease Control and Prevention.
-Falls, then, are a danger especially for older people who are living alone and don't have someone who can come to their aid immediately.
+According to statistics from the U.S. Centers for Disease Control and Prevention, one of every four people in the U.S. over 65 falls every year — with at least 300,000 older people sent to the hospital every year with hip fractures.
+Falls, then, are a danger, especially for older people who are living alone and don't have someone who can come to their aid immediately.
 That's the premise behind Walabot Home, which connects someone to help — even if they're not physically there.